 The Solve service is physically separate from ancillary services such as website, forums, etc. to decrease the probability that an issue in these areas would affect our core service.

 Solve uses multiple servers which act as a single system.
-The modular architecture of the platform allows us to transparently perform periodic maintenance, isolate/bypass hardware problems, and instantly scale the system in the event
+The modular architecture of the platform allows us to transparently perform periodic maintenance, isolate/bypass hardware problems, and instantly scale the system in the event of load spikes.

 Our company is privately held and has been providing applications services at a profit for almost 20 years.
 We are solely a business-to-business company and do not offer consumer services.